-Opsgenie splits received requests into 4 categories in terms of request domains:
+Opsgenie splits received requests into the following categories in terms of request domains:

 - Alert: It's the domain for any request to Alerts or Alert API v1 endpoints.

 - Heartbeat: It's the domain for any request to Heartbeat Rest API or Heartbeat API v1 endpoints.

 - Integration: It's the domain for any request except the ones to Rest API and API v1 endpoints (Web API deprecated).

 - Configuration: It's the domain for any request to the remaining Rest API or API v1 endpoints (Web API deprecated) like Team API, User API, Integration API, Escalation API, etc.